gh-mentor/PR/prompts.md

+@workspace Provide a high-level overview of the projects that comprise this web application.
+Include any services and testing utilities in the response.

 @workspace Review and recommend improvements to the PayrollLibrary project.
 Security and adherence to SOLID design principles are of the utmost importance.

 @workspace I need a technical report describing the 'PR_WebApp' project.
 Include a comprehensive description of all classes.
 Highlight key features of the project.